 Similar representation by legal and financial officers is provided for on Officer Working Groups dealing with relevant policy issues so that a check is maintained on vires and financial issues at that level.
-Legal representation and advice is also provided as a matter of course at the Development Control and Licensing Committees to ensure that the quasi-judicial functions carried out by those Committees are undertaken lawfully.
+Legal representation and advice is also provided as a matter of course at the Development Control, Regulatory and Licensing Committees to ensure that the quasi-judicial functions carried out by those Committees are undertaken lawfully.
+A legal adviser is also present at meetings of the Audit Committee and Employment Panel and also at any Appeal Panel meetings if necessary.

 The Council has a variety of methods of receiving updates in legislative changes.
 In addition to the departmental roles in keeping up to date with legislative, regulatory and guidance changes, the Council subscribes to a corporate legal updating service which provides for daily updates directly to officers.
 The usual method of direct notification of legislative changes by Central Government also occurs on an ongoing basis.
+In addition, the legal services section is in the process of introducing a legal bulletin targeted at client groups.